atat-atat/GitHubBot/README.md

 To set your bot up, open up the config.json file, and modify as necessary.
 Then, run bot.py.

-The bot is still fresh from the oven, so there may be bugs, and the `del_repo` command does not do anything.
+The bot is still fresh from the oven, so there may be bugs, and the `del_repo` command does not do anything at the moment.